elena-apostol/SimpLex/README.md

 ## Models
 Please unzip all the archives in the individual directories.
-After this is done, run the script called `setup.sh` located in the root of the project
+After this is done, run the script called `setup.sh` located in the root of the project to unzip the datasets.

 ## Running the simplifier manually
 The simplifier can be run in the following manner: